-There are many types of mental health providers who have relevant training, specialization and skill in assessing and providing mental and behavioral health services to children and adolescents.
-Use this list to understand the difference between all the providers and help you find the right provider.
+There are many types of mental health providers.
+Use this list to understand the differences between the kinds of providers and help you find the right fit or understand who is helping your child.

 Clinical Social Worker